jR4dh3y/jR4dh3y/README.md

   <img height=180 align="right" src="https://github-readme-stats.vercel.app/api/top-langs?username=jR4dh3y&layout=compact&langs_count=8&card_width=300&&theme=onedark" />
 </a>

-- **Languages:** Python, C, HTML, CSS, JavaScript, Bash
+- **Languages:** Python, C, HTML, CSS, TypeScript, Bash,c++,Rust
 - **IDE:** Visual Studio Code (VSCode)

 ## 🚀 What I Do
-- I'm enthusiastic about coding and problem-solving, especially in Python.
+- I'm enthusiastic about coding and problem-solving
-- I enjoy building web applications and experimenting with front-end technologies.
-- Learning is a continuous journey, and I'm always open to new opportunities and experiences.

 ## 🌱 Currently Learning
-- Expanding my knowledge of web development and diving deeper into JavaScript and C.
-- Improving my data structures and algorithms skills for competitive programming.
+- Rust

 ## 📫 Connect with Me
 - If you have any questions or want to discuss tech, don't hesitate to shoot me a message.
 I'm always up for a good tech chat!